greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="default_statistics_target"></a>default\_statistics\_target

 Sets the default statistics sampling target \(the number of values that are stored in the list of common values\) for table columns that have not had a column-specific target set via `ALTER TABLE SET STATISTICS`.
 Larger values may improve the quality of the Postgres Planner estimates, particularly for columns with irregular data distributions, at the expense of consuming more space in `pg_statistic` and slightly more time to compute the estimates.
 Conversely, a lower limit might be sufficient for columns with simple data distributions.
+The default is 100.

+For more information on the use of statistics by the Postgres Planner, refer to [Statistics Used by the Planner](https://www.postgresql.org/docs/12/planner-stats.html) in the PostgreSQL documentation.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|